Arkansas Gov. Asa Hutchinson, nearing the end of his term, reflects on eight years in office

 The Republican is weighing a bid for the 2024 Republican presidential nomination

-Arkansas Gov. Asa Hutchinson leans against his desk in his office at the Arkansas State Capitol in Little Rock.
+Arkansas Gov. Asa Hutchinson leans against his desk in his office at the Arkansas Capitol in Little Rock in December 2022.
 (John Sykes/Arkansas Advocate)

 As Arkansas Gov. Asa Hutchinson looks back on his eight years in office, what he’s most proud of might surprise you.

 Sure, he takes pride in shepherding through the largest income tax cuts in state history, but that’s not the first thing he mentioned in a wide-ranging interview about his administration.

 “Whenever you look at how my administration will be viewed in history, to me, we accomplished a lot of different things, but what I take the most joy in is those things that took real leadership to get done, and that probably wouldn’t have been done without your leadership,” Hutchinson said.

 Those things include Hutchinson’s highway plan that required a statewide ballot initiative; Arkansas’ nation-leading school computer science initiative; and how the state managed the coronavirus pandemic.